0xsyr0/Red-Team-Playbooks/README.md

 ## Books I used for the playbooks

-- Red Team Development and Operations by Joe Vest & james Tubberville
+- Red Team Development and Operations by Joe Vest & James Tubberville
 - RTFM by Ben Clark
 - RTFMv2 by Ben Clark & Nick Downer
 - PTFM by Tim Bryant